Sneak Peak of Presidents Park.

-Sneak peek of President's Park 40 miles northwest of Mt.
-Rushmore is provided by the free Park Information Center south of Rapid City along Hwy.
-16.
+Sneak peek of President's Park near Lead provided by free Park Information Center south of Rapid City.

 Heads of State